dikortis/LetsTalkETC/Episodes/Episode_5.md

-big news uh now I don't have all the details yet but Charles Hoskinson and I ohk are bringing a new team on board and committing them to etherium classic the team is called the girl geek team they're named after Alexander girl geek who is a mathematician that became a
+big news uh now I don't have all the details yet but Charles Hoskinson and I ohk are bringing a new team on board and committing them to ethereum classic the team is called the girl geek team they're named after Alexander girl geek who is a mathematician that became a